Honey Run Covered Bridge in Chico

 - More Info: http://www.honeyruncoveredbridge.com/

-The bridge itself was built in 1886 and then subsequently covered in 1894.
+The bridge was built in 1886 and then subsequently covered in 1894.
 It was used for traffic all the way until 1965, when a car crashed into it and damaged it, leading them to build a new bridge down the stream.
-It was rebuilt and fixed to its current state in 1972, then added to the National Registry of Historical places in 1988.
+It was rebuilt and fixed to its current state in 1972, then added to the National Registry of Historic Places in 1988.

-The bridge itself is a lot bigger then I anticipated, and even though you cannot drive on it you can walk across it.
+The bridge is a lot bigger than I anticipated, and even though you cannot drive on it, you can walk across it.

-The inside is beautiful with its high sloping ceiling and its small notched out wooden windows on the side.
-When you walk to the other side of the bridge there is a gate that stops you from exiting that side though and you have to go back the way you came.
+The inside is beautiful with its high, sloping ceiling and its small notched out wooden windows on the side.
+When you walk to the other side of the bridge, there is a gate that stops you from exiting that side, and you have to go back the way you came.

-After exploring this area we made our way back up to the parking lot and walked along the road to the new bridge.
-From the middle of the new bridge you can get a beautiful view of the Honey Run Bridge as it cross over the stream.
-Be careful though as cars can come around the bend fast.
+After exploring this area, we made our way back up to the parking lot and walked along the road to the new bridge.
+From the middle of the new bridge, you can get a beautiful view of the Honey Run Bridge as it crosses over the stream.
+Be careful though, cars can come around the bend fast.

 The park features two nice bathrooms and a large area of picnic benches as well.

-All in all this is a beautiful park and an amazing bridge.
-If you are in Chico then you really need to add this to your list of spots to explore.
+All in all, this is a beautiful park and a fantastic bridge.
+If you are in Chico, then you need to add this to your list of spots to explore.
 Let me know your comments below.